HabeebUllahTabrez/my-shop/README.md

 # My Shop

-This project is a dummy e-commerce store created using express.js and the data is rendered dynamically using the teplating engine ejs
+This project is a dummy e-commerce store created using express.js and the data is rendered dynamically using the teplating engine ejs.

 The major features of the project are:
   - Creation of Products
   - Updation of Products